-At any time prior to the announcement by [Conrail] or an Acquiring Person that an Acquiring Person has become such, [Conrail] may redeem the [Conrail Poison Pill Plan] rights ....
+At any time prior to the announcement by [Conrail] or an Acquiring Person that an Acquiring Person has become such, [Conrail] may redeem the [Conrail Poison Pill Plan] rights without the consent of the holders of the Rights ... to make any other provision with respect to the Rights which [Conrail] may deem desirable; provided that from and after such time as Acquiring Person becomes such, the Rights may not be amended in any manner which would adversely affect the interests of holders of Rights.

 This statement is false.
 In fact, the Conrail Poison Pill rights are redeemable any time prior to the Distribution Date.
 After the Distribution Date, they cannot be redeemed.
-CSX further states that:
+CSX further states that: The terms of the [Conrail Poison Pill] rights may be amended by the [Conrail Board]